 It’s possible to transfer funds from an account held at another financial institution to your Laurentian Bank account through our LBCDirect online banking service.
 However, it’s not possible to transfer funds online from your Laurentian Bank account to an account held at another financial institution.

 If you wish to transfer funds from your Laurentian Bank account to an account held at another financial institution, you can establish a direct deposit agreement with the receiving institution.

-A transfer of funds between two different accounts can be performed through LBCDirect in the "transfer" tab.
-You will be able to select between which accounts the transfer must take place.
+A transfer of funds between two different accounts can be performed through LBCDirect, in the "Transfers" tab.
+You will be able to select from which account and to which account the transfer must take place.
 View the instructional videos for more details.

 Pre-authorized payments are agreements, usually contractual in nature, made between you and a given company.
 Therefore, if you wish to interrupt payments, you must contact the company directly to make appropriate arrangements.
 Pre-authorized payments should cease automatically.
 Please note that we do not have the authority to terminate a contract between you and another company.

 However, if the company fails to interrupt payments, you must send them a letter by registered mail and keep the receipt (as proof of delivery).
 If the company ignores the letter, please inform a branch representative and he/she will suggest appropriate actions to cease payments.
 Make sure to keep copies of emails and other correspondence to and from the company acknowledging your request.